-The technical boards of appeal and the Legal Board deal with appeals filed in relation to decisions reached by the departments of first instance during and after the patent grant procedure, that is the Receiving Section and the Examining, Legal and Opposition Divisions.
+The Technical Boards, of which there are currently 28, and the Legal Board deal with appeals filed against decisions reached by the departments of first instance during and after the patent grant procedure, that is decisions of the Receiving Section, the Examining and Opposition Divisions, and the Legal Division.

-They decide mostly on questions relating to the granting of and opposition to European patents under the European Patent Convention, but not on questions of patent infringement.
+In most cases the Technical Boards are competent, and they decide mainly on questions relating to the granting of and opposition to European patents under the European Patent Convention, but not on questions of patent infringement.

 The Legal Board of Appeal deals mainly with appeals by parties adversely affected by decisions of the Receiving Section and the Legal Division.

-The Enlarged Board of Appeal deals with cases referred to it by a board of appeal for a decision on an important point of law or in order to secure uniform application of the law.
-The President of the Office may refer a point of law for opinion but only in cases where two boards of appeal have given different decisions on the same question.
-In such referral cases under Article 112 EPC the Enlarged Board of Appeal is composed of five legal members and two technical members.
+The Enlarged Board of Appeal deals with cases referred to it by a Board of Appeal for a decision on an important point of law or in order to secure uniform application of the law.
+The President of the Office may refer a point of law for opinion, but only in cases where two Boards of Appeal have given different decisions on the same question.
+In such referral cases under Article 112 EPC the Enlarged Board of Appeal is composed of five legally qualified members and two technically qualified members.

-Since the entry into force of the revised European Patent Convention in December 2007, the Enlarged Board of Appeal has also been competent to review decisions of the boards of appeal upon petition of a party (Article 112a EPC).
-Petitions for review may only be based on a fundamental procedural defect or on a criminal act that may have had an impact on the decision of the board of appeal.
+Since the entry into force of the revised European Patent Convention in December 2007, the Enlarged Board of Appeal has also been competent to review decisions of the Boards of Appeal upon petition of a party (see Article 112a EPC).
+Petitions for review may only be based on a fundamental procedural defect or on a criminal act that may have had an impact on the decision of the Board of Appeal.

-The boards of appeal currently receive about 2 800 new cases per year and settle over 2 300 cases.
+The Boards of Appeal currently receive about 3 000 new cases per year and settle over 2 700 cases.

-The Enlarged Board of Appeal deals with two to three referrals and around twenty review cases per year.
+The Enlarged Board of Appeal deals with two to three referrals and around fifteen review cases per year.

-For further information, see the Annual report of the boards of appeal of the European Patent Office.
+For further information, see the Annual report of the Boards of Appeal.